aha-app/aha-services/README.md

 your development machine.
 Your development machine must be accessible to the Internet so that Aha! can send messages to it asynchronously.
 One way to do this is using https://ngrok.com/.

+The proxy works by sending HTTP messages from Aha! to your development machine to get configuration and remotely access the service.
+This allows you to rapidly develop and troubleshoot the service code using data from your live Aha! instance.

+1. Run the proxy server on your local development machine:

+    bundle
+    ./bin/proxy_server

+2. In another terminal window start a tunnel to your running proxy server so that Aha! can access it, e.g. using ngrok:

+    ngrok 4567

+Copy the HTTPS version of the `Forwarding address`, e.g.  https://ba4a410.ngrok.com .

+3. You can test this URL by loading `/configuration` in your browser.

+4. Make the special "Development Proxy" integration visible in the Aha!
+UI by logging into your Aha! account and going to any existing integration.
+Add `?development=true` to the URL and load the page.
+You will see a new integration appear named "Development Proxy".

+5. Configure the development proxy settings.
+After you enter the proxy server URL go got in step 2 you will be able to choose from a list of the services that are running on your local machine.

 Running from the command line